falcon-computing/genome-release/deploy/aws/scripts/README.md

 # Submitting Benchmarking Jobs to Falcon Genomics Image on AWS

 ## Pre-requisites
-To perform the performance test in the AWS instance, the following need to be in place:
+To run the performance test in the AWS instance, the following need to be in place:

 - In AWS, folder /genome/ with some key data should be mounted.
+Something similar should be in place for others clouds.
 - Configure aws such that messages can be sent out.

 - Storage Device should be defined in /local/ with two sub-folders : fastq/ and ref/